Your vehicle may be one of the most expensive items you buy.

 The best example of this tip is occasionally using your car’s air conditioning during the winter.

 GIC Car Clinic provides some useful information about running your AC in the winter.
 They say that you should run your AC for about 10 minutes every few weeks.
-You don't even need to have the dial set to cold when you do it because the effects are essentially the same.
+You don't even need to have the dial set to cold when you do it because the effects are mostly the same.

 If you are storing your car for a length of time, consider purchasing a battery maintainer.